 Initiate RFB – Departments will initiate their own RFBs, using a previous quote or estimate as a scope of work.
 An RFB template can be found at Attachment I. If you need help, please contact the County Administrative Office.

 County Counsel and Administrative Review – RFBs must go through a similar review process as contracts.
 RFBs must be approved by County Counsel through an LSR and by County Administrative Office through a PR by submitting RFBs to purchasing@co.siskiyou.ca.us.
-Once approved by both County Counsel and the County Administrative Offive, RFBs will be posted to the County’s website by the Administrative Office.
+Once approved by both County Counsel and the County Administrative Office, RFBs will be posted to the County’s website by the Administrative Office.

 Post and Advertise RFB – All RFBs must be posted on the County website and advertised in appropriate trade publications or to appropriate businesses.